 In conjunction with Adjuvant's investment in the Company's Series B redeemable convertible preferred stock financing in March 2021, the Company entered into an Amended and Restated Global Health Agreement (the "Adjuvant Amendment").
 The Adjuvant Amendment expands Adjuvant's investment support to include the development of the Company's product candidate, epetraborole, for use in tuberculosis-endemic and tuberculosis-at-risk countries as defined in the agreement.
 Adjuvant purchased 466,663 shares of the Company's Series B redeemable convertible preferred stock in 2021 for a total investment of \$7.0 million, which is subject to Adjuvant's right of repayment should the Company not utilize the proceeds from Adjuvant's investment towards the agreed-upon purpose.
-As of March 31, 2022, the \$7.0 million proceeds from Adjuvant's Series B investment have been fully utilized to support the epetraborole development program, which overlaps with the melioidosis and other global health development programs.
+As of June 30, 2022, the \$7.0 million proceeds from Adjuvant's Series B investment have been fully utilized to support the epetraborole development program, which overlaps with the melioidosis and other global health development programs.

 In connection with Adjuvant's investment in the Company's Common Stock as part of the IPO, the Company entered into an Amended and Restated Global Health Agreement dated March 24, 2022 (the "2022 Adjuvant Amendment").
 As part of the Adjuvant IPO Amendment, Adjuvant purchased 166,666 shares of the Company's Common Stock in March 2022 for a total additional investment of \$2.5 million, which is subject to Adjuvant's right of repayment should the Company not utilize the proceeds from Adjuvant's investment towards the agreed-upon purpose.
-The Company has complied with all applicable covenants as of March 31, 2022.
-As of March 31, 2022, the Company has not utilized the proceeds from Adjuvant's IPO investment.
+The Company has complied with all applicable covenants as of June 30, 2022.
+As of June 30, 2022, the \$2.5 million of proceeds from Adjuvant's IPO investment have been fully utilized to support the epetraborole development program, which overlaps with the melioidosis and other global health development programs.